 you are a single parent and have a child under 12 months old.
 You can only use this once in your life.

-you had 4 months of DWP in the last 12 months (in a 2-parent household, you both must qualify)
+you already got DWP in the last 12 months (in a 2-parent household, you both must qualify)

 any parent in the household got MFIP in the past 12 months

 any parent in the household got MFIP for 60 months or more

 You can also skip or switch out of DWP and get MFIP when you show that at least one parent in the household:

 can’t work because of an illness or injury that will last more than 30 days, including pregnancy